jim0607/Leetcode/README.md

 - [0047.
 Permutations II](Solutions/0047.Permutations-II.py) (M) <br>
 模板: is_not_valid: if i in self.visited: continue; if (i > 0 and nums[i] == nums[i-1]) and (i-1) not in self.visited: continue
 - [0031.
 Next Permutation](Solutions/0031.Next-Permutation.py) (M) <br>
-step 1: sweeping from right to left, find the first decreasing element; Step 2: sweep from right to left, find the first element larger just than nums[i], then swap nums[i] and nums[j], then swap all the items starting from i+1
+step 1: sweeping from right to left, find the first decreasing element nums[i]; Step 2: sweep from right to left, find the first element larger just than nums[i], then swap nums[i] and nums[j], then swap all the items starting from i+1
 - [0267.
 Palindrome Permutation II](Solutions/0267.Palindrome-Permutation-II.py) (!!M)  <br>
 step 1: put the characters that have seen two times in the char list; now we have a charList that only holds char that appears even times, eg: "aaaabbc" now becomes "aab", Step 2: we only need to do permutation for this charList, so the time complexity is O((n/2)!), which is quite an improve.
 Step 3: when return the results, we just use the permuation generated in steps 2 + permuation[::-1]
 - [0060.
 Permutation Sequence](Solutions/0060.Permutation-Sequence.py) (M)  <br>